Vatavuk/vatavuk.github.io/_posts/2019-07-15-hidden-dtos.markdown

 I propose to give the printer pattern some steroids to let user take full control of what data should be printed and how.

-Let's change the signature a bit:
+Let's change the signature a (bit - duplication):

-"""
+"""java
 class Patient {

     private String ssn, address;